FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

      return base.AddValueFilter(parameterName, value);

 .. note::
-  The ``ArgumentException`` in this code will automatically result in setting the argument status to error, so the Vonk server will send a response with an error code and OperationOutcome.
+  The ``ArgumentException`` in this code will automatically result in setting the argument status to error, so the Firely Server will send a response with an error code and OperationOutcome.
 See the information about the ``IArgumentCollection`` and ``IArgument`` classes in :ref:`vonk_reference_api_ivonkcontext`.

 That's it for now, we will add support for another parameter later.